Issues relating to iOS: Passcode screen bypass bugs

-A lock screen bypass was discovered within hours of the release of iOS 7, caused by the ability to use the control center through the lock screen and tapping on the camera or timer buttons.
-The then-latest iPhone models, the iPhone 5S and the iPhone 5C, were not affected.
-As a workaround, the Control Center can be turned off for the lock screen in the Settings app.
+A lock screen bypass was discovered in 2013 within hours of the release of iOS 7, caused by the ability to use the control center through the lock screen and tapping on the camera or timer buttons.
+The latest iPhone models, the iPhone 5S and the iPhone 5C, were not affected.
+As a workaround, the Control Center could be turned off for the lock screen in the Settings app.
 This was fixed in iOS 7.0.2.

 Motion sickness

 Users complained about motion sickness-like symptoms when using iOS 7 because of the user interface's animation and parallax effects.
 In iOS 7.1, a new function in the Settings app named "Reduce Motion" was introduced to reduce the motion of the user interface and disable the parallax effects.

 Creation of CardDAV Accounts not working

-Creating a CardDAV Account contains a bug that needs manual fixing of the CardDAV-Server-URL.
+Creating a CardDAV Account had a bug that required manual fixing of the CardDAV-Server-URL.

 Battery drain problems

-In iOS 7.1, users have reported seeing significant drain on their devices' battery after installing the new update.
+Users reported seeing significant drain on their devices' battery after installing the update to iOS 7.1.

 Safari ignores local domain

-Local domain names can no longer be resolved in Safari.
-This breaks short names on the local network.
+Local domain names could no longer be resolved in Safari, breaking short names on the local network.

 Home screen crashes

-Users have reported various crashes of the home screen, the core service that renders the home screen icons, Notification Center, Control Center, Siri and the lockscreen.
+Users reported various crashes of the home screen, the core service that renders the home screen icons, Notification Center, Control Center, Siri and the lock screen.
 This was fixed in iOS 7.1.

 Data security

 Secure transport failed to validate the authenticity of connection.
 This issue was addressed by restoring missing validation steps.
-This may cause an attacker with a privileged network position to capture or modify data in sessions protected by SSL/TLS.
+This could allow an attacker with a privileged network position to capture or modify data in sessions protected by SSL/TLS.
 This issue was addressed by the release of iOS 7.0.6.

-Battery Indicator stuck until restart
+Battery indicator stuck until restart

-iPhone 4S users report experiencing problems with the battery indicator; the indicator will freeze at the same value until the iPhone is restarted again.
+iPhone 4S users reported problems with the battery indicator, which would freeze at the same value until the iPhone was restarted.

 Touch ID

 In iOS 7.1, Touch ID was not functioning on the iPhone 5S.
-The problem cannot be resolved by turning Touch ID on and off in the "Fingerprint and Passcode" menu, restarting, resetting, or restoring the device using iTunes.
+The problem could not be resolved by turning Touch ID on and off in the "Fingerprint and Passcode" menu, restarting, resetting, or restoring the device using iTunes.
 This issue was fixed in iOS 7.1.1.